 Here’s a face wash made especially for pregnant women and nursing mothers.

-It’s been rigorously tested to protect your health and the health of your baby.
+This hydrating facial cleanser has been rigorously tested to protect your health and the health of your baby.
 Each ingredient goes through a special safety screening process, too.

 Not only is it a face cleanser, but also an intensive mask.
 You can leave it on for up to 5 minutes before rinsing for that purpose.